Free Gift with Purchase (GWP) — The "No-Discount" Strategy

 - How to combine Free Gift with intent-based targeting

 This isn't another "discount strategy" article.
-This is about how to give value without giving away your margins.
+This is a complete free gift marketing guide about how to give value without giving away your margins.

 What Is Free Gift with Purchase?